About the Cooking Merit Badge

 See some recipes which are fun to make at home too.

 Help your patrol grubmaster understand how to plan, shop, and pack for a campout.

 Troop Program Features

 Program features give youth leadership a start at planning a month’s worth of meetings and activities around a topic.
-These program features fit in well with this merit badge:
+These program features fit in well with the cooking merit badge:

 - Cooking Troop Program Feature

 We are sorry that this post was not useful for you!